 A perfect feature in any modern kitchen is an island with a snack/eating bar.
-There are a lot of benefits with this setup – starting with a separate prep station that allows more than one cook to work in the space and prepare meals.
+There are many benefits with this setup – starting with a separate prep station that allows more than one cook to work in the space and prepare meals.

 For people who have a passion for cooking, the island can be fitted with a sink, cooktop, a built-in cutting board, chopping block, and other utensils – and they’ll be ready to whip up their favorite recipes.

-Another important function of the kitchen island is the storage space it provides.
+Another critical function of the kitchen island is the storage space it provides.
 Cookbooks, kitchen gloves, dish towels, trivets, and other cookware can fit in the extra drawers, cabinets, and shelves.

-This incredibly spacious and attractive kitchen in the Mid-Century Modern style home shown above has everything to make it the social hub of the home.
-There are large glass windows that provide great views, recessed lighting, pendant lights, and a huge kitchen island with seating for “meals-on-the-go” or informal dining (Plan #202-1013).
+This incredibly spacious and attractive kitchen in the Mid-Century Modern style home shown above has everything to make it the social hub of the house.
+Large glass windows provide great views, recessed lighting, pendant lights, and a huge kitchen island with seating for “meals-on-the-go” or informal dining (Plan #202-1013).

-Yes, families need a “must-have” area to hang snow and rainwear, beachwear, sports gear, backpacks, umbrellas, hats, and open shelves for shoes, boots, flip-flops, and sandals.
+Yes, families need a “must-have” area to hang snow and rainwear, beachwear, sports gear, backpacks, umbrellas, hats, and open shelves for shoes, boots, flip-flops sandals.
 A mudroom where families store all their outdoor stuff can be integrated into the overall design of a three-bedroom plan.
-You can organize the mudroom by installing hooks for hats, jackets, umbrellas, and build shelves and drawers for other accessories.
+You can organize the mudroom by installing hooks for hats, jackets, umbrellas and build shelves and drawers for other accessories.